pgalbavy/geneos/README.md

 * `/etc/geneos/geneos.json` - Global options
 * `${HOME}/.config/geneos.json` - User options

-General options are loaded from the global config file first, then the user level one.
+General options are loaded from the global config file first, then the user one.
 The current options are:

 * `geneos`
 The home directory for all other commands.
 See [Directory Layout](#directory-layout) below.
 If set the environment variable ITRS_HOME overrides any settings in the files.
 This is to maintain backward compatibility with older tools.
 The default, if not set anywhere else, is the home directory of the user running the command or, if running as root, the home directory of the `geneos` or `itrs` users (in that order).
 (To be fully implemented)